2022 FIFA World Cup Group B: England vs United States

 The sides had previously met 11 times including twice in the World Cup: the United States famously won 1–0 in the 1950 tournament in Brazil, and the teams drew 1–1 in the 2010 edition in South Africa.
 Their most recent meeting was a 3–0 friendly victory for England in 2018.

 Harry Kane had a shot blocked in the box for England in the 9th minute, before United States midfielder Weston McKennie missed a shot in the six-yard box, and teammate Christian Pulisic hit the crossbar in the 32nd minute.
 The match featured only a small number of chances, with only four shots on target between the two teams.
 Despite avoiding defeat, many England fans booed the team after the match ended, expressing criticism of a perceived lacking performance.
+The U.S. maintained its unbeaten streak of World Cup matches against England since their first meeting in 1950.